Cheapest Way to Move Across Country

 What is the cheapest way for a college student to move cross-country?+

-USPS Media Mail for books and Greyhound checked bags or USPS Priority Mail Flat Rate Boxes for everything else, paired with a student-fare flight.
+USPS Media Mail for books and USPS Priority Mail Flat Rate Boxes or UPS Ground for everything else, paired with a student-fare flight.
 Total cost for a single dorm-to-dorm or dorm-to-apartment move ranges from $250 to $550 depending on book count and destination.
 Skip rental trucks entirely.
 A student does not have the furniture inventory to justify a truck rental, and rental car under-25 surcharges are punishing.

 How does USPS Media Mail work for shipping textbooks cross-country?+